History of Los Angeles: Pobladores

-Founding

 The official date for the founding of the city is September 4, 1781.
 The families had arrived from New Spain earlier in 1781, in two groups, and some of them had most likely been working on their assigned plots of land since the early summer.

 The name first given to the settlement is debated.
 Historian Doyce B. Nunis has said that the Spanish named it "El Pueblo de la Reina de los Angeles" ("The Town of the Queen of the Angels").
 For proof, he pointed to a map dated 1785, where that phrase was used.
 Frank Weber, the diocesan archivist, replied, however, that the name given by the founders was "El Pueblo de Nuestra Señora de los Angeles de Porciuncula", or "the town of Our Lady of the Angels of Porciuncula." and that the map was in error.